MagnusLii/C-Programming-in-IoT-Devices-TX00EX72-3001/C/C-Programming-in-IoT-Devices-TX00EX72-3001/Project-folder/readme.md

 Student Management System

-This project is designed for the "C - Programming TT00CB05-3045" course.
+This project is designed for the "C Programming in IoT Devices TX00EX72-3001" course.
 The student management system runs entirely in a command-line environment (CMD), and all data and records are stored in a plain text file.
 Features

 The system includes the following features: